Sign up now for FREE to read our insider reviews in full Sign Up Now

 Admissions at Dragon School

-Academics and senior school destinations after Dragon School
+Academics and senior school destinations

 Studious hour-long lessons promote proper, knuckled-down learning (and less faffing in between), but there’s huge respect for a decent work-life balance (heads down in the week, chill out at weekends).
-Here, the focus is on nurturing natural curiosity: ‘if a culture of questioning is embedded at an early age, it will encourage an enthusiasm to lead a lifetime of learning’, says Mrs Goldsmith.
+Here, the focus is on nurturing natural curiosity: ‘If a culture of questioning is embedded at an early age, it will encourage an enthusiasm to lead a lifetime of learning,’ says Mrs Goldsmith.

-Classroom life is deceptively relaxed: teachers swish around in jeans; there’s limited setting early on (scholars aren’t singled out until Year 7); pupils get to scribble on walls with funky ‘ideas paint’; and Saturday school has been scrapped in favour ‘Dragon Quest’, an optional enrichment programme where pupils fling on their home clothes and do cool stuff like yoga, debating, animation and orienteering (more on that below).
+Classroom life is deceptively relaxed: teachers swish around in casual clothes; there’s limited setting early on (scholars aren’t singled out until Year 7); pupils get to scribble on walls with funky ‘ideas paint’; and Saturday school has been scrapped in favour of Dragon QUEST, an optional enrichment programme where children fling on their home clothes and do cool stuff like yoga, debating, animation and orienteering.

-Pupils are brilliantly prepared for senior schools, with thinking skills for Year 4 (great prep for the ISEB pre-test), drilling down in Year 5 (heaps of verbal and quantitative reasoning to pep up their brains) and bespoke interview practice in Year 6 to build up confidence.
-Mrs Goldsmith is a big fan of CE (‘it’s a really good curriculum’, she tells us’), and believes it’s a great goal for Year 8 pupils to aim for.
+Pupils are brilliantly prepared for senior schools, with thinking skills for Year 4 (great prep for the ISEB Pre-Test), drilling down in Year 5 (heaps of verbal and quantitative reasoning to pep up their brains) and bespoke interview practice in Year 6 to build up confidence.
+Mrs Goldsmith is a big fan of CE (‘It’s a really good curriculum,’ she tells us) and believes it’s a great goal for Year 8 pupils to aim for.

-A handful of girls peel off at 11+, but as this is a standalone prep, the 13+ destination list is much more diverse, with Rugby, Headington, Wycombe Abbey, Eton, Marlborough, Cheltenham Ladies, Teddies and Wellington all proving popular next steps.
+A handful of girls peel off at 11+, but as this is a standalone prep, the 13+ destination list is much more diverse, with RugbyHeadingtonWycombe Abbey, Eton, Marlborough, Cheltenham Ladies’Teddies and Wellington all proving popular next steps.

 Co-curricular at Dragon boarding school

-Last year, the Dragon launched its new enrichment programme, Dragon Quest, which focuses on developing pupils’ broader interests and skills in a creative and vocational way.
-Initially aimed at pupils in Years 4 and 5, it’s been such a resounding success that it’s now been extended to all.
+A few years ago, the Dragon launched its new enrichment programme, Dragon QUEST, which focuses on developing pupils’ broader interests and skills in a creative and vocational way.
+Initially aimed at children in Years 4 and 5, it’s been such a resounding success that it’s now been extended to all.
 Every Saturday morning, pupils pick from a dizzying array of activities driven by three key principles: ‘discover’, ‘develop’ and ‘dare’.
-Children can head off on an architectural tour of Oxford, spend a messy morning mucking out the animals at a local farm or stay on campus to tear apart and repurpose wrecked bikes, under the guidance of a member of staff with a particular passion or hobby.
-It’s compulsory for boarders and entirely optional for everyone else – yet around 90 per cent of pupils currently opt in.
-If we were a day pupil, we’d certainly be rushing back.

 Boarding at Dragon School

 The boarding model has been recently altered to suit a growing appetite for more flexible options – but full boarding is still thriving here, with many boarders from the UK and overseas.
-Alongside the full and weekly boarders, there's a growing cohort of day boarders who choose up to three nights a week to stay over.
+Alongside the full and weekly boarders, there's a growing cohort of day boarders who choose up to three nights a week to stay over, so there’s usually around 300 pupils boarding at some point over the week.
 Flexi boarders can ring up and book in as late as the week before.
-Around two-thirds stay in (with numbers peaking in the top two years), so this feels like a proper 24/7 school.
-Best of all, if a weekly boarder wants to stay on after Saturday morning Quest, they’re more than welcome to.
-Weekends are filled with matches and plenty of organised fun (lip-sync battle evenings are the best, our pupil guide tells us).

 School community at Dragon School